ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 If you don’t collect certain data or the information is not relevant to your grantmaking, these fields can be left out of your 360Giving data.
 For example not all funders have programmes, and location information may not be relevant to grants awarded for policy or research.

-It is possible to start by publishing simpler information and over time, extend the range of fields you include.
+It is possible to start by publishing simpler information and then extend the range of fields you include over time.

 #### Further information about core and recommended fields
 You can view and download further details about the core, recommended and optional fields in the <a href="https://docs.google.com/spreadsheets/d/1klj0PzxrlnBPhodpEQC7tD6aRNuEjVNeNHVRvIv66b4/edit?usp=sharing" target="_blank">Notes about the 360Giving Data Standard</a> (link opens in Google Sheets).